tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'Describes the aspect of data quality (accuracy, precision, completeness, etc.) that a test examines.
-For example, [precision] in [coordinate precision of single records].'
+For example, [precision] in [coordinate precision of single records].
+In the original framework only related to Measures, here may be related to any DataQualityNeed.'

 ********************